DoctorRidley/Pipelined-LC3/README.md

 TBA

 ## Currently Implemented
-Most of the ALU has been complete and will be pushed after testing is complete.
+The ALU is complete.
+I am currently working on getting the various muxes (addr muxes, register muxes, etc) completed.

 ## Future Plans
 Once the ALU is complete, will work on other components in the following order: